 Sadly, US Green Card holders do not enjoy the same visa-free travel benefits as US citizens.
-US Green Card holders will need to apply for a Spanish Tourist Visa (if their home country doesn't enjoy visa-free travel).
-Applying for a Tourist Visa to Spain is a simple and easy process.
+US Green Card holders will need to apply for a Spain Visa (if their home country doesn't enjoy visa-free travel).
+Applying for a Spain Visa is a simple and easy process.
 If you want to know more about the Spanish Tourist Visa, you can check our easy-to-follow guide on how to apply for your tourist visa.

 Yes.
 Like American citizens, Canadian citizens also enjoy the benefit of visa-free travel to Spain; they also need to meet the Spain entry requirements too.

 Due to the global coronavirus pandemic, Spain has implemented strict health restrictions to ensure the safety of travelers and residents.
 All residents and travelers should comply with these health restrictions and rules.
 To learn more about Spain's health restrictions, check our dedicated page.
 Here you will find specific information about entry requirements, health regulations, and more.